 Step 1: Determine Base Compensation.

 Your surrogacy specialist will work with you to determine how much money you will get paid to be a surrogate based on your past experience with surrogacy and your own requirements.
-While our average surrogate compensation for first-time surrogates starts at $30,000, we will work together to find the perfect rate for your needs and preferences.
+We will work together to find the perfect rate for your needs and preferences.
 For example, if you see a compensation from another agency that is higher than ours, our surrogacy specialists are happy to match that rate, depending on what is possible for your situation.

 Step 2: Find Intended Parents Who Match Your Requests.